Manzanita Writers Press!

 - Engaging in all activities that will further, and are consistent with, the mission of the Corporation, including, but not limited to, lectures, workshops, events, exhibits, conferences, presentations to groups, panel discussions, education, publishing projects, and public relations.

 - Facilitate the Writers Unlimited and Manzanita Morning Writers critique groups.
 We organize readings, events, and workshops and network with writing communities across the state.

 - Publish local, regional, and other area writers, whether in launching a career, or nurturing a more experienced writer.

 - Assist selected project writers in procuring funding, editing and promotional services, and other needs of the publishing process.

 - Train/Mentor Volunteer Editors and staff members.

-- Sponsor and host Writers Workshops and Conferences in our region
+- Sponsor and host Writing Workshops and Conferences in our region

 - Maintain a Writers Network with organizations across the country to assist our members